 What is the best way to store leftover turkey?

 After serving, place leftover turkey in an shallow airtight container.
 Be sure to label with the date before refrigerating.
 This recipe should keep for up to 3-4 days if not left out for too long.
-As with most things, it is important to get food into the refrigerator within 1 hour after serving to prevent bacteria growth.

 Why use a shallow container to store the leftovers?